 Here are the ingredients for my go-to homemade pasta sauce.
 See recipe card for all ingredients and quantities.

-- Tomato sauce - Plain canned or jarred tomato sauce.
+- Tomato sauce - Use plain canned or jarred tomato sauce.
+You can also use the boxes of Pomi passata puree or their tomato sauce.

 - Oil - use extra virgin olive oil to saute the onion and garlic in for great flavor and healthy fat.